wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/integrate-common-data-service/includes/6-exercise.md

    1. Select **Login Enabled**.
    1. Select **Save**.
    1. Select **Change Password** and enter the new password of your choice.
-   1. Add the **Authenticated Users** web role to the contact record.
+   1. Add the **Authenticated Users** web role to the contact row.
    1. Sign out as a system administrator.
    1. Sign in as the new user.
 1. Select **Support** on the top menu bar.
 1. Select an existing case.
-If no existing cases exist, create and save a new case record.
+If no existing cases exist, create and save a new case row.

    The case should be **Active - In Progress**.